 The benefits of pumpkin seeds and their extracts have been studied effective as a dietary treatment for parasitical conditions and were shown to be helpful in the control of gastrointestinal nematode parasite infections.

-In one human study, pumpkin seed extracts treated a woman carrying a pork tapeworm known as T. solium. according to some research, they were able to expel canine tapeworms and other intestinal parasites. (*) In addition, according to other research, they were able to expel canine tapeworms and other intestinal parasites. (*)
+In one human study, pumpkin seed extracts treated a woman carrying a pork tapeworm known as T. solium. according to some research, they were able to expel canine tapeworms and other intestinal parasites. (*)

-Pumpkin and squash seeds are considered good plant-based source of the amino acid tryptophan, which the body converts to serotonin and then melatonin, the "sleep hormone."
+Pumpkin and squash seeds are considered a good plant-based source of the amino acid tryptophan, which the body converts to serotonin and then melatonin, the "sleep hormone."